chromium/chromium/docs/experiments/compression-dictionary-transport.md

 ## Supported HTTP protocol

 From Chrome 121, Chrome may not use stored shared dictionares when the connection is using HTTP/1 for non-localhost requests.
-This is a mitigation for a issue that some network appliances are interfering with HTTPS traffic by inspecting encrypted responses but failing to properly decode the shared dictionary encoded content.
+Also Chrome may not use shared dictionares when the HTTPS connection's certificate is not rooted by a well known root CA (eg: using a user installed root certificate).
+This is for an investigation for an issue that some network appliances are interfering with HTTPS traffic by inspecting encrypted responses but failing to properly decode the shared dictionary encoded content.

 If you want to use shared dictionaries with HTTP/1, please enable [chrome://flags/#enable-compression-dictionary-transport-over-http1][over-http1-flag].
+Also if you want to use shared dictionaries over the HTTPS connection which certificate is not rooted by a well known root CA, please disable [chrome://flags/#enable-compression-dictionary-transport-require-known-root-cert][require-known-root-ca-flag].

 ## Debugging